 The London Eye is a must on your London bucket list!
-This gigantic Ferris wheel on the South Bank of River Thames is Europes tallest Ferries wheel.
+This gigantic Ferris wheel on the South Bank of the River Thames is Europe’s tallest Ferries wheel.
 It is also the most popular paid attraction in the entire United Kingdom.
-It stands at 135 meters tall with a wheel diameter of 120 meters.
+It stands 135 meters tall with a wheel diameter of 120 meters.

 Unfortunately for us, this popular ‘must do’ does it come cheap.
 Costing $37.00 / £28 on the day, though if you are prepared you can book tickets online at a slightly cheaper price.
 Though, luckily for us, it does not cost to look at and appreciate this awesome Ferris wheel.

 The Shard is an integral part of the London skyline and is a must-see when in London.
 Also referred to as the shard of glass, London Bridge Tower and Shard London Bridge this impressive feat of architecture was designed by Renzo Piano.
 Standing at nearly 310 meters tall, it is the tallest building in the UK, the tallest building in the European Union, and the fifth tallest building in Europe.

 You can go up The Shard to appreciate the views with tickets costing $41.00 / £31 on the day.
 Again, you can save money by booking in advance online.

-Located in Central London, Buckingham Palace is a popular to-do on any tourists first visit to London.
+Located in Central London, Buckingham Palace is a popular to-do on any tourist’s first visit to London.
 This is one of the best free things to do in London, perfect for backpackers on a budget.
 The official residence of the Queen the doors are opened each summer, usually between August and September, for a glimpse into life at this historic building.
-If visiting on one of the tours you can marvel at the impressively decorated staterooms, the Throne room, grand staircase, fine art and a special exhibition which changes each year.
+If visiting on one of the tours you can marvel at the impressively decorated staterooms, the Throne room, grand staircase, fine art, and a special exhibition that changes each year.